MinorAR/minorar.github.io/_posts/2016-4-5-New-Jekyll-Blog.md

 published: true
 ---

-New blogging system hosted on github pages based on jekyll
+New blogging system hosted on github pages based on Jekyll